mrash/Wireguard-macOS-LinuxVM/README.md

 everything down to the `wgclientvm` system for routing over the established VPN tunnel.

 A convenience script `wg-routes.py` is included for this task.
-This script is meant to be executed on the Mac laptop `wgclient` and it adds three new routes to the routing table on the Mac.
+This script is meant to be executed on the Mac laptop `maclaptop` and it adds three new routes to the routing table on the Mac.
 Although the existing default route is not changed, it is overridden with two more specific routes - each for half of the entire IPv4 address space with a gateway of the `wgclientvm` IP.
 The final route is for the Wireguard server out of the gateway originally